AmineBaraich/Financial-Data-Analysis-with-Bokeh/README.md

 ## Features

-- Load stock data for two different stocks
+- Load stock data for two different stocks from yfinance
 - Compare stock data over a specified date range
 - Apply technical indicators such as 30 Day SMA, 100 Day SMA, and Linear Regression Line
 - Interactive plot with zoom, pan, and reset functionalities